Nursing homes juggle hurricane evacuations amid virus fears

 Shifting storm tracks and the trauma of transferring vulnerable residents can make the calculus of whether to stay or to go difficult for nursing home operators.
 The added risk of virus exposure convinced some homes that they’re better off braving the storm in place.

 Others, largely those under mandatory evacuation orders, have scrambled to move residents inland as Laura nears.
 The Texas Health and Human Services Commission said 64 long-term care facilities housing about 1,500 residents had evacuated as of Wednesday afternoon.
-In Louisiana, another 11 nursing homes were evacuated, according to the state health department.
+In Louisiana, more than 800 residents in 11 nursing homes were also evacuated, according to the state health department.

 Ron Payne, CEO of Southwest LTC, which runs nursing homes across Texas, has been through multiple storm evacuations over the years.
 But this week’s evacuations of about 350 residents at four of his homes were far different than any in the past.